 - Consult the agenda of the team or a member

-With the synchronization function of the tool, you have a folder on your desktop that lists all the elements of your drive.
-You can consult the documents and modify them if you have the right to do so.
+With the synchronization feature, you have a folder on your desktop that lists all the elements of your drive.
+You can view the documents and modify them if you have the right to do so.